 Peggy Foster was born ca 1814-1816, and was one of the oldest of J&M's grandchildren.
 She was probably the oldest grandchild who remained in the Union Co GA area.
 That cemetery was special to her family apparently, and it was definitely close to her father's lot (off modern Honaker Rd).

-J&M had descendants from at least 3 and possibly 4 branches of their family, buried there.
-Maybe even more.
-Isabella Price, if she was a daughter, is one.
-Another was Peggy Foster, daughter of Joseph.
+J&M had descendants from at least 3 branches of their family buried there.
+One was Peggy Foster, daughter of Joseph.
 At least two sons of George were buried there (Bill and his brother John A. Patterson).
-And John Patterson Kincaid, son of Amy, was also buried there.
+And John Patterson Kincaid, son of Amy, was also buried there, being the third branch of the clan to use this cemetery as their final resting place.

 No other cemetery in Union or Fannin Co, GA can boast such a claim - that more than one branch of the J&M clan had members buried in said cemetery.
-But Bethlehem Cemetery can claim at least 3 branches, and 4 if Isabella was a daughter.
+But Bethlehem Cemetery can claim at least 3 branches.
 Furthermore, their daughter Ann never married.
 She lived with J&M for decades.
 By 1870, Ann was living with her older sister, Amy Kincaid, in Fannin Co, GA.
 Amy is buried in the Old Antioch Church Cemetery, which is now surrounded by Blue Ridge Lake, near Morganton.
 I have been to this cemetery twice and can clearly make out Amy's grave and some of her family, but I have not seen a grave for Ann.
-She may be there, or she may be buried with her parents, J&M. If so, it is possible she could be a 5th branch of J&M's clan buried at BC.
+She may be there, or she may be buried with her parents, J&M. If so, it is possible she could be a 4th branch of J&M's clan buried at BC.

 Bottom line...
 I now understand so much more about where this family lived during the 1830's and 40's - a time which is pivotal in determining where J&M would be buried.
 No family cemeteries are known for any of the family during this time.
-Even George's cemetery in Ivy Log, which at all appearances seems like a family cemetery, has been suggested as being a former church graveyard at one time.
+Even George's cemetery in Ivy Log, which at all appearances seems like a family cemetery, has been suggested as being a former church graveyard at one time, and that stands to reason as there are more than 70 graves in that cemetery.
 That would stand to reason as Bethlehem wasn't established until 1848.
 Prior to that time, George had his own lot in Ivy Log further north from the rest of the group in Lower Young Cane, and may have attended a different church than the rest of the clan until after his wife died.
 His wife's last child was born in June 1845.
 Rebecca may have died in childbirth.
 No one knows for sure, but I have heard this conjectured at times.
 George sold off all of this Ivy Log lot in 1847, so he clearly was living on his Lower Young Cane lot no later than 1847, a year before the church there was established.

 George is the only one that had lived that far north in Ivy Log.
 The rest of the group was in Lower Young Cane, except for John Jr who moved NW to Dooly (around modern Fannin Co line) and Amy Kincaid who moved to Morganton, GA (modern Fannin Co).
 However, they all started out on Amos' 1833 lot, 1/2 mile SE of Bethlehem Church Cemetery.
 And George's Lower Young Cane lot where he was living by 1847 was connected at one corner to Amos' lot, both being within 1/2 mile of BC.

 I have never seen so much evidence pointing to one cemetery.
 I have recently discovered there exists an "Old Minute Book" for Bethlehem Church, and I know George at the very least is mentioned in it.
-I know it goes back to the 1860's and hopefully earlier.
-I hope to be able to see this book sometime in the next couple weeks.
-Perhaps we can glean even more details from those records.
+I know it goes back to the 1850's since George died in 1860.
+I hope to be able to see this book one day.
+All attempts to locate the book in recent years have failed, however.
+Perhaps we can glean even more details from those records if it can be located one day.

 All roads begin with Lower Young Cane - and Bethlehem Cemetery.
 For John and Margaret, all roads may have ended there, as well.